 - Is tightly integrated with the Platform.

-Below is a list of terms that will help you understand the key concepts and technologies behind Data Cruncher.
+Below is a list of terms that will help you understand the key concepts and technologies behind Data Studio.

-- Editor - The environment where you edit the analysis code and additional content, reference project and analysis files in your code and execute the analysis.
-Available editors in Data Cruncher are JupyterLab and RStudio (beta).
+- editor - The environment where you edit the analysis code and additional content, reference project and analysis files in your code and execute the analysis.
+Available editors in Data Studio are JupyterLab and RStudio (beta).